 These are the best slow roasted pulled pork sandwiches I’ve ever had.
-It probably (definitely) has something to do with the Chipotle Bacon BBQ Sauce that I use (< click the text for the recipe) and yes, the sauce does have bacon in it and it is amazingly tasty.
+It probably (definitely) has something to do with the Chipotle Bacon BBQ Sauce (< click the text for the recipe) and yes, the sauce does have bacon in it and it is amazingly tasty.

 Both the sandwich and the barbecue sauce are updated from the original recipse I posted years ago with better pictures and added videos.

 When a roast pork is literally falling apart on its own, there’s nothing more satisfying that taking 2 forks and shredding the meat.
 If you used a bone-in cut of meat, the bone should pull right out, cleanly.
 That is when you know it is done.